 Anonymity and Confidentiality

 The preservation of confidentiality is paramount.
 The information you provide may be published in an academic conference and/or journal.
-It may also be included in the students project reports for their Part IV research project.
+It may also be included in the student(s) final PhD thesis.
 This publication(s) will not identify you as its source.
 A copy of the research findings will be made available to you, if you wish, by providing your email address on the questionnaire.
 Your contact details will not be given to any third-parties.
 You can also contact any of the researchers listed below if you would like to obtain a copy of the findings.

 CONTACT DETAILS AND APPROVAL